EdenKupe/anarchysf/pages/v/001100 Kurt Vonnegut.md

 _Slapstick_ and _Jailbird_  are the only Vonnegut novels (tagged as sf) held by <a href="http://www.cira.ch/catalogue/index.php?lvl=categ_see&amp;id=346&amp;main=">CIRA</a>,  the Centre International de Recherches sur l'Anarchisme. _Jailbird_ is  also listed in Libcom.org's reading guide to <a href="https://libcom.org/library/working-class-literature-reading-guide"> working class literature</a>.

 Vonnegut described himself as a pacifist,  an anarchist, and  a planetary citizen.
-(Vonnegut 1981, Granada pb edn: 124)
+(Vonnegut 1981, Granada pb edn: 124) <a href="https://www.counterpunch.org/2019/12/27/kurt-vonnegut-anarchist-and-social-critic/">Gaither Stewart</a> quotes him as saying "I’m fascinated by the Paris Commune for example, especially its branch of anarchism.
+People tend to hang onto natural anarchy.
+The life of Bakunin is useful.
+Seen as useful people, anarchists offer a fascinating alternative to big government today."